swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 In the next chapters, you will enhance the workflow for better efficiency and teamwork.

-You can safely continue to the next chapter.
+You can now safely continue to the next chapter.

 ## State of the MLOps process